Having time together to share experiences, reflect, move our bodies, question, and create is critical to women's wellbeing.

 Gabrielle Lanza (pronounced gab-ree-EL LAHN-zuh) (she, her, hers) is a maker feeler thinker.
 Some of her core values are: gratitude, art, let’s look at what is, and efficiency.
 This Cincinnati native travels through the midwest and beyond to sing and drum with her beloved contra dance band, The Ripples.
 She has a bachelor’s degree in visual art but is equally proud of knowing how to milk cows and how to gracefully dance with chronic illness.

 Gabrielle is makes commissioned illustrations and designs and practices Thai Yoga Therapy.
 Gabrielle made those sea plant drawings and other artwork for Form the Ocean; you can check out her other stuff at Art of Gala.

 Reach her at email@example.com

-Avia Moore (pronounced Ah-VEE-ah more) grew up in the British Columbia folk arts scene.
+Avia Moore (pronounced Ah-VEE-ah more) (she, her, hers) grew up in the British Columbia folk arts scene.
 With a life-time of festival experience, she is known for her dedication, creativity, and enthusiasm.
 Avia has danced all of her life; she teaches Yiddish dance at festivals around the world and is one of organizers of Brooklyn Contra.
 She loves designing experiences and curating arts programming and has worked extensively as a creative producer with festivals and cultural organizationsacross North America as well as on individual artistic projects in North America and Europe.
 She also moonlights as a photographer and graphic designer.

 Avia is a PhD student in the Theatre and Performance Studies program at York University (Toronto).
 Weaving together performance theory, cultural memory, and cultural policy, her research examines the ways in which heritage and traditional cultures are performed on modern stages and in contemporary life.